Emergency Medicine Network 1

 Why Bankstown Hospital?

 Bankstown-Lidcombe Hospital offers a diverse clinical experience that will improve skills with both bedside patient care and a varied teaching program.
-Our trainees have a high rate of success in the Primary exam and the Fellowship.
+Our trainees have a high rate of success in the Primary and Fellowship exams.

 About The Department